ihavethatonvinyl/blog/content/liner-notes/born-in-the-usa-a-baseball-story.md

 I

-On June 4, 1984, I was working at the record store that day.
-I remember because it was the day Springteen released *Born in the USA.* The crowd was frenzied, the store was trashed, the record sold out by midmorning.
+June 4, 1984.
+I was working at the record store that day.
+I remember because it was the day Springsteen released *Born in the USA.* The crowd was frenzied, the store was trashed, the record sold out by mid morning.
 This is not the story I want to tell about this album, however.
 I’m just setting the stage.

 II